 Well-kept secrets revealed – a visit to the Wine Museum

-Published on 9 August 2017 in Art & Museum
+Published on 9 August 2017 in Exhibitions and Museums

 The Platine Hotel welcomes you to the warm 50s atmosphere of our friendly hotel in the heart of one of the city’s most dynamic districts.
 There are lots of leisure activities to choose from in this interesting area; a visit to the Musée du Vin Paris, for example, or, for design professionals, a day at the prestigious Maison et Objet exhibition.